turtle96/taskell/docs/UserGuide.md

 <!--- @@author A0142130A --->

 #### Finding tasks: `find`
-You can use the find command to view tasks with specific keywords.<br>
+You can use the find command to view tasks with specific keywords.
+Tasks with words that match the keyword include those that contain the keyword, for example, searching for "book" will match with "book", "textbook", "storybook" etc. You can also search with multiple keywords at the same time.<br>
 Formats: <br>
 -`find KEYWORD [MORE_KEYWORDS]`<br>
 Displays a list of tasks with description or tags that match all the keywords.<br>